iovorobiev-games/unity_project_template/README.md

 ### Secrets

 For building the projects unity secrets need to be set up.
-For building the projects unity secrets need to be set up.
 You can find how to setup secrets in [github docs](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets).
 Read more on why the unity credentials are needed in the [Builder docs](https://game.ci/docs/github/builder/)

 * UNITY\_EMAIL - email used to authorize in the unity hub
 * UNITY\_PASSWORD - corresponding password